BLucknauth/Workout-Project/README.md

 {
   username: "someUser",
   hash: // a password hash,
-  calendars: // an array of references to Calendar arrays }
+  calendars: // an array of references to Calendars
+}
 ```